Pokémon: Red, Green & Blue Versions

 You think the Marvel Cinematic Universe is bigger?
 Nope.
 They don’t have much reach outside the movies and TV shows themselves, so it’s not enough revenue to compete.

-Pokémon was finally released in North America in late 1998, and it promptly flew over my head as I didn’t notice it was released.
+Pokémon was finally released in North America in fall 1998, and it promptly flew over my head.
+I didn’t notice it was released.
 I was unaware that the Japanese phenomenon had finally crossed the Pacific.
 I didn’t even know they had decided on Pokémon as its English name.
 How could that be?
 Pokémon was released in North America along with the anime.
 It was everywhere.
 How could I completely miss this release?
 Before I answer that question, let’s move forward in time to early 1999, when I saw the best video game publicity ever made.

 Super Smash Bros. came out in April of 1999 and I bought it as soon as possible with my hard-earned paperboy money.
 Super Smash Bros. obviously features Pikachu, and even Jigglypuff, as playable characters.
 There’s a stage from the franchise as well, and you can even use Pokéballs.
 I immediately got very curious once I started playing.
-There’s a yellow electric rat constantly screaming his own name that’s given as much reverence as gaming Jesus, our lord and stomper, Mario?
+There’s a yellow electric rat constantly screaming his own name that’s given as much reverence as gaming Jesus, our lord and stomper, Mario.
 What was the deal with that?
 So I remembered all those rumblings about the pocket monster game, and figured that the game must be this Pokémon thing I was seeing in Smash.
 When I looked at the Works section in Pikachu’s character sheet, his single released game was there.

 I finally ended up seeing both the Red and Blue games at my local Zellers.
 How could I miss the media onslaught of Pokémon and being surprised at the presence of Pikachu in Super Smash Bros.?

 Because I’m Québécois.
 In Québec, the language barrier meant we got some types of media later than the United States and Canada.
 Big popular movies came out dubbed in French at basically the same time, but books and especially TV shows were on a different timeframe as the rest of North America.
-An American TV show had to become popular enough to warrant shopping it around internationally, then it has to be bought and dubbed by a Québec TV network and only then can it be put on their schedule.
+An American TV show had to become popular enough to warrant shopping it around internationally, then it has to be licensed and dubbed by a Québec TV network and only then can it be put on their schedule.

 Doing a cursory investigation tells me that Québec would usually get popular American TV shows a year later than in the US during the ’80s and ’90s, whether a French or Québec dub was used.
 That is if the show came to Québec at all.
 Some TV shows were never broadcast in Québec, and others, like American single-camera sitcoms were never popular in Québec.
 They’re cheap to make, so Québec produced its own sitcoms that were more popular than the American ones.
-Shows like Friends or Seinfeld were not particularly popular, in large part due to their use of a French dub.
+Shows like Friends or Seinfeld were not particularly popular, in large part due to their use of a French from France dub.

 As a final aside, the situation has changed considerably in recent times; I vividly remember being astonished in 2006 that the show Lost was broadcast in French on Radio-Canada only six weeks after the original version had aired on ABC in the US.
 Nowadays, the lead time for dubbed versions has reduced even further.
 The greatest example is Game of Thrones, which was available in 170 countries on the same day during its last few seasons.
-On the other hand, most media still has some lead time before the release of its dub in Québec and other international markets.
+On the other hand, most broadcast (ie. non-streaming) media still has some lead time before the release of its dub in Québec and other international markets.
 Depending on the property, the French dub might be used, without a proper local Québec dub.

 Are There More Than 150 Pokémon?

-That hidden Pokémon was Mew, designed and programmed by Morimoto Shigeki, the programmer of the game himself, as a kind of prank that only he could access and share with his colleagues.
+That real hidden Pokémon was Mew, designed and hidden by Morimoto Shigeki, the programmer of the game, as a kind of prank that only he could access and share with his colleagues.
 Mew was, of course, mentioned in the game (Mewtwo was in the game after all) but the creature was not meant to be seen.
-Once the rest of the team learned of the existence of Mew, they started distributing the creature during events.
+Once the rest of the team learned of the existence of Mew, they started officially distributing the creature during events.
 This meant it was rare for Japanese players to receive a Mew, and the interest in finding ways, real or not, to catch Mew was born.
 Look up the legends surrounding the truck in Vermillion City.
 I remember having to hear all about that truck and feeling so bad for the people who wholeheartedly believed Mew was hidden under there.

 A year after the game’s release, idle theories and useful glitches, like the candy duplication trick, were already widely shared amongst players, even in the depths of Lac-Saint-Jean.